mikespnu/react-tac-toe/README.md

 - Add named players
 - Add Websockets for online playing vs opponents
 - Better X & O marking with possible animations

+## Dev Ops

+Due to the small app without sensitive data - the only security added will be an SSL certificate.
+An Github to S3 pipeline to automatically install dependencies if needed Sync the dist/ to the bucket